The Anthos Ingress controller manages Compute Engine

 AVMBR105: "Missing Anthos license."

-This error is displayed under Feature state.
-It means that Anthos API (anthos.googleapis.com) is not enabled.
+This error displays under Feature state, and indicates that the Anthos API (anthos.googleapis.com) is not enabled.

 AVMBR106: "Derived service is invalid: [REASON]."